 Sometimes, it has been found that a woman who struggled with conceiving her first child may find that the second pregnancy takes place much more easily.
 Then again, a few couples who conceived easily during the first time are confronted with greater issues once they try for conceiving for the second time.
-This make us take a critical lesson in human science– one cannot control fertility and also past successes on fertility doesn’t mean or assures a future success for it.
+This makes us take a critical lesson in human science– one cannot control fertility and also past successes on fertility doesn’t mean or assures a future success for it.

 What Is Secondary Infertility?

 Secondary infertility is an incapability to conceive a subsequent time after conceiving the first baby without any effort.
 According to some research that was done in this field, it was found that secondary infertility is much common than primary infertility.
 Which means the range of couples who battle with conceiving the second child is really higher than the range of couples who had a troublesome time getting pregnant the first time.

 How Much Should I Wait To Conceive Naturally For The Second Time?

 If you plan to expand your family (ideal spacing is around 2 – 3 years), you are not supposed to wait as long as your first pregnancy.
 Even after trying for around 8 – 12 months, if you are incapable of getting pregnant naturally, then it is advisable to seek medical aids.
 If you are above 35 years, then seeking medical advice around after trying for 5-6 months is recommended.
 Thus, the time interval between the first and second conception depends on the age of the couples.

 How Does Age Of The Couple Influence The Time Interval Between Two Pregnancies?

 Here is how the age affects the second conception: